 Not All Finishes Are Necessary

 - Garages: For instance, level 1 drywall finish is frequently used in garages and workshops.
 Why mud and sand a space that is rarely ever seen?
-On the other hand, a car aficionado or an obsessive tinkerer might enjoy having a work space that is as clean and smooth as any other wall found within the residential part of the home.
+On the other hand, a car aficionado or an obsessive tinkerer might enjoy having a workspace that is as clean and smooth as any other wall found in the residential part of the home.